MicrosoftDocs/sql-docs/docs/relational-databases/security/permissions-database-engine.md

 ---
 title: "Permissions (Database Engine) | Microsoft Docs"
-description: This article contains the complete list of permissions in SQL Server.
-Some permissions apply to all platforms while others do not. ms.custom: "" ms.date: "01/03/2017" ms.prod: sql
+description: Consult this complete list of SQL Server permissions to find out which permissions apply to platforms that you use. ms.custom: "" ms.date: "01/03/2017" ms.prod: sql